Nestor heads into Georgia after tornadoes damage Florida

 Another suspected tornado in southwest Florida damaged at least a dozen homes in Cape Coral, some severely, the police department said in a statement.
 No injuries were reported.
 Another tornado was reported in Pinellas County, producing minor damage at a mobile home park.

+In Georgia, remnants of the storm spread heavy rains and triggered two National Weather Service warnings of potential twisters in the state's south on Saturday evening.
+Radar indicated possible tornados separately in areas around Rhine and Vienna, Georgia.
+But there was no immediate confirmation of any tornadoes and no injuries or damages were reported.

+Elsewhere, news outlets reported some downed trees and power lines in metro Atlanta as heavy rains spread across Georgia.
+Photographs showed downed trees blocking some roadways.

-In Mexico Beach, where a powerful October 2018 storm nearly wiped out the Panhandle town and left thousands homeless, the mayor said Saturday that Nestor brought some needed rain to a portion of the state suffering from drought, but no damage.
+In Mexico Beach, Florida, where a powerful October 2018 storm nearly wiped out that Panhandle town and left thousands homeless, the mayor said Saturday that Nestor brought some needed rain to a portion of the state suffering from drought.
+But there was no damage there.

-"There have been no issues," said Mayor Al Cathey, whose city is still recovering.
-He said the sky Saturday was streaked with blue.
+"There have been no issues," said Mayor Al Cathey, whose city is still recovering from Michael.
 "I would call us fortunate."

-The small town of St. Marks, 100 miles east of Mexico Beach, reported storm surge that created shin-high flooding, and a coastal road was washed out.

-The state had activated its emergency operations center, but only at its lowest level.

 Spencer reported from Fort Lauderdale, Florida.